datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 This basic design gives us the following capabilities:

 * Secure the traffic initiated by the Kubernetes nodes with ACI contracts.

+    {: .note }
+    Cilium offers the capability to implement micro-segmentation rules (via [CiliumNetworkPolicies](https://docs.cilium.io/en/latest/security/policy/index.html)) directly within the cluster.
+However, the specifics of its design and configuration fall outside the scope of this document.

 * Secure the traffic initiated by POD natted to an Egress IP with ACI contracts.
 * DHCP relay support: This design allows the Kubernetes nodes to be bootstrapped without the need to manually configure their IP addresses easing the cluster bootstrap and horizontal scalability.